It’s our mission to flip the standard: make “ordinary” dairy the alternative

 4. It's better for the animals

-The bio-industry but also the organic farms have put economics above animal welfare.
-And animal suffering is not exclusive for meat productions.
-The same goes for the dairy, egg and honey industry.
+The bio-industry but also the organic farms have put economics above animal welfare, resulting in unnecessary animal suffering.

-So sustainability and health aside, do you want to contribute to or help end animal suffering?
+So sustainability and health aside, do you want to contribute to or help to end animal suffering?

 If you ever owned a pet you know animals have feelings and a personality.
 Research has measured animal personality, better described as animal disposition, in over 100 species.
-Even farm animals feel pleasure and sadness, excitement and resentment, depression, fear and pain.
+Did you know that farm animals feel pleasure and sadness, excitement and resentment, depression, fear and pain?
 They are much more sensitive and intelligent than we ever imagined.
 Ethologist Jane Goodall - The Inner World of Farm Animals.

 How can I flip my standard?